Cawthron Institute: 1950s

 This was a difficult decade for Cawthron.
 All entomology activities and collections were transferred to the DSIR Entomology Division, Auckland in 1956.
 That same year Sir Theodore Rigg retired, and David Miller assumed the role of Director.
 Cawthron's Department of Mycology was transferred to the DSIR Plant Diseases Division, along with the reference collections and library.
 In 1959, Miller retired as Director and was replaced by C. R. Barnicoat, Associate Professor of Biochemistry at Massey Agricultural College.

 1960s

-To address long standing concerns about a lack of scientific expertise on the Cawthron Instuture Trust Board, the Cawthron Institute Trust Act 1924 was amended to enable 3 additional trustees with scientific backgrounds to be added to the board by the Minister of Science.
+To address long standing concerns about a lack of scientific expertise on the Cawthron Institute Trust Board, the Cawthron Institute Trust Act 1924 was amended to enable 3 additional trustees with scientific backgrounds to be added to the board by the Minister of Science.
 In 1967, Barnicoat retired as Director. and was replaced in 1968 by E. B. (Barrie) Cousins, Associate Professor of Biochemistry at the University of Otago.

 The Chemical Services Group was established under the leadership of Alan Cooke, for the first time offering commercial chemical and microbiological analyses.
 This provided an important source of revenue over the next decade.